© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Inlands Plantation, 650m south of Hazleton Manor Farm is a scheduled monument protected by Historic England under reference 1008788.
 View the official record →

-Bowl barrow in Inlands Plantation is a Neolithic or Early Bronze Age burial mound situated in the parish of Hazleton, Gloucestershire.
+Bowl barrow in Inlands Plantation is a Neolithic or Bronze Age burial mound situated in Gloucestershire, approximately 650 metres south of Hazleton Manor Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008788.

 Bowl barrow in Inlands Plantation, 650m south of Hazleton Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008788.